emonhoque/tractick/README.md

 ## 📱 PWA Features

-TrakTick is a Progressive Web App with the following features:
+tractick is a Progressive Web App with the following features:

 - **Installable** on desktop and mobile devices
 - **Offline functionality** for basic features